 Temple Caring Program provides a vital service to our Community.
-If you are dealing with a death in the family (Nichum Aveilim), or coping with someone who is ill at home or in the hospital (Bikur Cholim), we have a roster of volunteers ready to assist in a variety of ways.
+If you are dealing with a death in family (Nichum Aveilim), or coping with someone who is ill at home or in hospital (Bikur Cholim), we have a roster of volunteers ready to assist in a variety of ways.
 Many Temple members have used the program, and we're happy to be available for those in need.
-Please call the Temple at 631-725-0904 and your call will be transferred to someone who can help you.
-If you get the recording please leave a message; someone will return your call as quickly as possible.
-In the vent of a death, please call the Rabbi's number on the recording.
-If you are willing to volunteer for a Shiva minyan, please contact the Caring Program Coordinator, Gail Gambino at 631-725-2943, or [email protected]
+Please call Temple at 631-725-0904 and your call will be transferred to someone who can help you.
+If you get a recording please leave a message; someone will return your call as quickly as possible.
+In the event of a death, please call the Rabbi's number on the recording.
+If you are willing to volunteer for a Shiva minyan, please contact Caring Program Coordinator, Gail Gambino at 631-725-2943, or [email protected]

 Fulfilling the mitzvah of Comforting Mourners (Nichum Aveilim), is an important function at Temple Adas Israel.
-We work hard to assure that Temple members who experience a death in the family can quickly access help with attending to the details of burial and Shiva.
+We work hard to assure that Temple members who experience a death in the family can quickly access help with attending to details of burial and Shiva.
 This is vitally important in making a difficult time easier.
-The rabbi and the Temple members co-coordinating this activity are responsible for assisting members with all funeral and burial arrangements and organizing the seudat havra'ah, or meal of consolation, following burial.
-They also arrange evening minyan services at the home of the mourner during the Shiva period.
-If you need our help please call the Temple office.
+The Rabbi and Temple members co-coordinating this activity are responsible for assisting members with all funeral and burial arrangements and organizing seudat havra'ah, or meal of consolation, following burial.
+They also arrange evening minyan services at the home of mourner during Shiva period.
+If you need our help please call Temple office.